What is bullying?

 How can I tell if someone is being bullied?

-People who are bullied may be:
+People who are bullied may have:

 A young victim of bullying may be embarrassed to tell an adult.
 Teachers and parents often don't realize that a child is being bullied.
 Many victims are physically and/or emotionally harmed by bullying.